Find quick answers to common questions about my therapy services, approach, and what to expect.

 • I aim to schedule your first session within a week of your initial inquiry.
 If immediate availability is limited, I’ll do my best to offer you the earliest possible appointment.

-• My privacy policy, which outlines how your information is handled, is an integral part of our contract and will be discussed during the initial session.
+• My privacy policy, which outlines how your information is handled, is an integral part of our agreement and will be discussed during the initial session.